italoosorio/SilkBuilder-Doc/how_to/pagination.md

 from listTable
 ```

+### The $V{} parameter holder

-Notice the use of the ```$V{}``` parameter method when setting the pagination parameters.
-The use to avoid setting the value's type in the ORM.
-If you wan tot use the ```$P{}``` then each parameter has to be setup in the ORM.
+Notice using the $V{} parameter holder when setting the pagination parameters.
+This method avoids adding related columns in the ORM, but these are added directly to the SQL string.
+Any value processed by $V{} gets validated against SQL injection threats.
+If a threat is found, then the provided value will be discarded.
+If you want to use $P{}, then each parameter has to be set up in the ORM as related columns.

+## The Data Provider

-Set the DataProviders, one for the item's list and another for the pagination.
-The DataProvider used to display the items shoud be setup as ```autoload="false"```.
+Set two DataProviders, one for the items listed on the page and another for the pages to be listed.
+Set the *autoload* property to "false" for the DataProvider displaying the selected page items.

 ```xml
 <silk:DataProvider id="listDP" servicePath="/--/--/" autoLoad="false" />
 <silk:DataProvider id="pageDP" servicePath="/--/--/" />
 ```

+### The pageDP

-Set the DataProvider *pageDP* events which will interact with the database.
+Set the DataProvider *pageDP* events, which will interact with the database.

-The *beforeSelect* event has to clear the pagination component from any prevoiusly loaded data, and then send the *pageSize* parameter.
-The value for this is extracted from the pagination component attribute *pageSize*.
+The *beforeSelect* event has to clear the pagination component from any previously loaded data and then send the *pageSize* parameter.
+The value for this gets extracted from the pagination component attribute *pageSize*.

-The *afterSelect* event received the *totalRows* and *totalPages* values from the database.
-These are use in the *load* method to initialize the pagination component.
-Then the dataProvider conainting the item's list is loaded.

 ```javascript
 pageDP.on("beforeSelect", function(){